SameLight/ITRI-OpenDLA/Prebuilt/Readme.md

 * Once you find problem to build the system, you may apply for the prebuilt SD card image for quick demos.

-    * The SD card image file is about 5GB after compressed.
+    * The system image is about 5GB after compression.

     * Please fill the google form [here](https://forms.gle/TA7fu4JENSjQqwB26).

     * Or, you may send your request to scluo@itri.org.tw, with following info.

-      *  Email titled: 【Try DLA】YourID
+      *  Email title: 【Try DLA】YourID
       *  Email contents:

               Repeat your ID  (Title, Name)